Forgot password

 Victreebel Pokemon TCG Pocket card.

 Boss’s orders but in plant form.
-Image via The Pokémon Company, remix by Dot Esports
+Image via The Pokémon Company.
+Remix by Dot Esports

 Finally, this Victreebel is like Boss’s Orders, but slightly more useful.
-It has a two-Energy attack called Vine Whip which deals 60 damage apiece.
+It has a two-Energy attack called Vine Whip, which deals 60 damage apiece.
 It only requires one specific type of Energy, making it viable for multi-type decks.

 The Fragrance Trap ability is the star of the show.
-Kicking in once per turn, when Victreebel is in the Active Position, it allows the user to switch in an opponent’s Benched ‘mon to the Active Spot.
+Kicking in once per turn when Victreebel is in the Active Position, it allows the user to switch in an opponent’s Benched ‘mon to the Active Spot.

-The competitive viability here is high, allowing for potential use of the game’s weaknesses and resistances to one-shot a weaker opponent.
+The competitive viability here is high, allowing for the potential use of the game’s weaknesses and resistances to one-shot a weaker opponent.

 When you’re deck-building in Pokémon TCG Pocket, make sure to keep your types in mind and build around your most energy-efficient heavy-hitters.
 There are plenty of routes to take when building quick and deadly decks.